qoherent/ria-hub-docs/docs/content/Usage/actions/quickstart.md

 # Quick Start

-This page will guide you through the process of using Gitea Actions.
+This page will guide you through the process of using RIA Hub Actions.

-## Set up Gitea
+## Set up RIA Hub

-First of all, you need a Gitea instance.
+First of all, you need a RIA Hub instance.
 You can follow the [documentation](installation/from-package.md) to set up a new instance or upgrade your existing one.
-It doesn't matter how you install or run Gitea, as long as its version is 1.19.0 or higher.
+It doesn't matter how you install or run RIA Hub, as long as its version is 1.19.0 or higher.

 Since 1.21.0, Actions are enabled by default.
 If you are using versions before 1.21.0, you need to add the following to the configuration file to enable it: